Shynixn/StructureBlockLib/README.md

 }
 ```

-* Use the dependency api and install the standalone StructureBlockLib.jar
+* Use the dependency api and install the standalone StructureBlockLib.jar.
 Users have to download the StructureBlockLib.jar.

 ```xml